 The resistance from the wiper to either end of the resistance track should be identical on both controls for any angle of rotation of the control.
-The effect of inaccurate tracking is that at some angles of rotation, VR1a and VR1b may not be equal values and the balance of the bridge circuit is upset, then the amplitude of oscillation may vary, or oscillations may even cease altogether.
+The effect of inaccurate tracking is that at some angles of rotation, the slected resistances of VR1a and VR1b may not be equal, causing the balance of the bridge circuit to be upset, then the amplitude of oscillation may vary, or oscillations may even cease altogether.
 A simple method of testing the tracking ability of a dual potentiometer is shown in Fig 3.4.9.

 Both potentiometers are connected across a low voltage supply, (low enough voltage to avoid excessive current through the control), and a voltmeter connected between the two sliders.
 As the control is adjusted over its full range, the voltage on both sliders should be the same and so the voltmeter will always read zero volts.
 It is most likely that with standard potentiometers the reading will not remain at zero but the test can help in choosing the most suitable dual control.

 Fig. 3.4.10 Crossover Distortion in the LM324 Output